deshima-dev/GalSpec/README.md

 # GalSpec package
 This package is intended to quickly and easily generate a galaxy spectrum with a blackbody continuum emission and CO and CII emission lines.
+Code by Tom Bakx, packaging by Stefanie Brackenhoff

 ## Functionalities & Usage
 * A spectrum can be generated using the ```spectrum()``` function.